ergoplatform/oracle-core/README.md

 docker-compose up -d
 ```

-3. It will take a while until our Ergo `node` sync the blockchain.
-After it is done, we need to restore our wallet using the API key defined in the first step.
+3. While our Ergo `node` syncs the blockchain we can restore our wallet using the API key defined in the first step.
 As you can see, we need to define a wallet password as well.

 ```
 $ curl -XPOST -H "api_key: hello" \